 To analyze conversion with NexHealth:

-Go to Analytics -> Online Booking in NexHealth and you'll be able to export a CSV of appointments with relevant UTM parameters.
+Go to Analytics -> Online Booking in NexHealth and you'll be able to export a CSV of appointments with available UTM parameters.

-You can then use this CSV to do offline conversion analytics with Google or Facebook as you'd like.
+You can then use this CSV to do further conversion analytics.